 The national Routemap to Net Zero Carbon by 2030 shows our our direction of travel as a Church, towards General Synod's landmark motion.

-General Synod will be asked to endorse the Routemap in July 2022.
+General Synod endorsed the Routemap in July 2022.

 Our Net Zero Carbon Church landing page is where to find guidance on how to tackle your church's energy use.